melisamichuki01/melisamichuki01/README.md

   😄 Pronouns: She/her

   ⚡ My all day,every day quote is; Do the best you can until you know better.
-Then when you know better, do better by Maya  Angelou and I believe in celebrating all wins,big or small.
+Then when you know better, do better by Maya  Angelou.

 <a href="https://github.com/melisamichuki01/melisamichuki01">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=melisamichuki01&show_icons=true&count_private=true&theme=dark" />